 LA SB1193 IMPLEMENTATION

-Human trafficking is a form of modern day slavery that exists around the globe, including here in California.
-Last spring, California took a step in fighting human trafficking by passing Senate Bill 1193, which added Section 52.6 to the California Civil Code.
-The bill was passed in 2012 and went into effect in April of 2013.
-The bill aims to raise awareness about human trafficking in our state by mandating that twelve types of businesses publicly post specific information related to human trafficking.
-To learn more about human trafficking in California and SB 1193, the State of California Department of Justice has information on their website that you can access at https://oag.ca.gov/human-trafficking/sb1193
+Human trafficking is a form of modern day slavery where people profit from the control and exploitation of others.
+It exists around the globe, including here in California.
+Last spring, California took a step in fighting human trafficking by passing Senate Bill 1193.
+The law – which went into effect in April of 2013 – aims to raise awareness about human trafficking in our state by mandating that twelve types of businesses publicly post specific information related to human trafficking, including what it is and the phone numbers of the National Human Trafficking Hotline and the Coalition to Abolish Slavery and Trafficking’s Hotline.
+(To learn more about human trafficking in California and SB 1193, please visit the State of California Department of Justice’s website at https://oag.ca.gov/human-trafficking/sb1193.)

-On February 9, 2014, we held our first training for volunteers to conduct street outreach to ensure that businesses and establishments know about the law and put up the posters.
-Volunteers from throughout LA County will outreach in person to the specified businesses and establishments with print outs of the winning poster from the poster contest.
+HTOP is a grassroots project to both raise awareness about human trafficking and to help reduce it by educating businesses about the law and providing them with posters.
+Its purpose is to train volunteers to conduct street outreach to ensure that businesses and establishments know about the law and put up the posters.
+Volunteers from throughout LA County outreach in person to the specified businesses and establishments with print outs of the poster.
 The training includes Human Trafficking 101, stories from survivors, and what the outreach entails, including safety precautions and how to record business responses.
 NCJW/LA is funding the printing of the posters county-wide.

 Participating Organizations: Mary Magdalene Project, Children’s Rescue Alliance

 All trainings are open to the public.
 We’d love to have you attend and get involved!